k2view-academy/K2View-Academy/articles/99_Broadway/03_broadway_actor.md

 - Click the … icon next to the parameter name > Default value to set a default value for an input parameter.

-- The parameter's value needs to match the parameters type.
+- Broadway enables populating a value that matches the parameters type.
 For example: Broadway only enables to insert  numbers for Integer parameters.

   <!-- to check with Yuval- empty values -->